 The word “Africa” lept off the page like lightning.
 I jumped from my chair as if a thousand volts had snuck out of the keyboard and into my fingertips.
 I did the

-On the 1870 census of Greenville, South Carolina, there next to my ancestor Alex Choice’s name are the undescribable letters A-F-R-I-C-A indicating where Alex was born, and equally remarkable, his age, 100.
+On the 1870 census of Greenville, South Carolina, there next to my ancestor Alex Choice’s name were the undescribable letters A-F-R-I-C-A indicating where Alex was born, and equally remarkable, his age, 100.
 Homespun family genealogists hate the word impossible.
 African American family genealogists usually just use the word “rare” when asked if we may ever find a direct link to an ancestral nation in Africa.
-Sure, it’s “possible” to find your enslaved ancestors slaveholder, we agree, especially if you’re willing to dig into local archives and study the white slaveholders in a community as deeply you would your own ancestors.
-It’s “rare but not impossible” to find a descendant’s Civil War pension from the United States Colored Troops.
+Sure, it’s “rare, but not impossible” to find your enslaved ancestors slaveholder, we agree, especially if you’re willing to dig into local archives and study the white slaveholders in a community as deeply you would your own ancestors.
+It’s “rare, but not impossible” to find a descendant’s Civil War pension from the United States Colored Troops.
 But this type of find can be classified as “exceedingly rare.”
 To find a genetic descendant who was enslaved, whose birthplace is identified in a census as “Africa” is frankly, damn near impossible.

 It begins with my maternal line, the Mays family from Greenville, South Carolina, and their relationship with another family of formerly enslaved people, the Walkers, whom they lived beside, and farmed corn, wheat, wool and cotton with, and built business and religious enterprises with from the early 1800s throughout the 1900s.
 The Mays family is absolutely enormous, but my eldest Mays ancestor on record is my second great-grandfather, James Mays, born in March 1847, a farmer who was previously enslaved, who died in 1910.
 His wife, Harriet Sherman, born in Charleston to Joseph and Mariah Sherman in 1848, outlived him and died in 1929.
 No picture of Jim survives, only Harriet.
 Jim never knew his parents, family oral history suggests and I have not identified them on any record so far.

 Once free, Jim Mays and his wife Harriet were tenant farmers the rest of their lives, never owning property, probably never getting out from under unfair labor contracts that kept them poor.
 While I can find labor contracts between other Greenville family lines, which I will write about in due time, I have not found any between Jim Mays and white farmers during Reconstruction.
 There are no records either of whose property he farmed, first in Gantt and later the Grove district.
 In 1868, Jim registered to vote and signed up for the local militia.
 Jim and Harriet were the parents of 11 children.
-Benjamin Franklin aka Frank, John, Judge, Van, William aka Will, Lula, Hattie, Maggie, Nellie, Jessie Lee and an unknown name child.
+Benjamin Franklin aka Frank, John, Judge, Van Matthew, William aka Will, Lula, Hattie, Maggie, Nellie, Jessie Lee, and an unknown named child.
 They had rich lives still in their community and church.
 They were affiliated with Mt.
 Pleasant Baptist Church and Flat Rock Baptist Church in Greenville.
 Their children, one generation out of slavery broke the cycle and gained upward mobility which I’ll detail in a later post.
 The 1900 census shows Harriet was the mother of 11 children but only 10 was living.
 Van Matthew Mays, the fifth son, left Greenville for Cleveland, Ohio between 1910 and 1920 as part of the great migration.
 I am the grandson of Van’s second son Arthur O’Neal Mays and Dorothy Alberta Redd.

 The northernmost corner of South Carolina was for a long time an American frontier, with Native Americans, Cherokee